mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

 ---
 ## Step 6 — Run it and verify

-Another issue I found whilst doing this, you need to have the Azure Pipelines Terraform Tasks marketplace addon installed in your Devops organisation.
+Another issue I found whilst doing this, you need to have the Azure Pipelines Terraform Tasks marketplace add-on installed in your DevOps organisation.
 It's free but provides the TerraformCLI components to allow the Workload Identity to work correctly.

 1. Commit and push.
 2. We need to create our pipeline now.